Do you have a blog to do list? It’s important to have an action plan of activities to be undertaken daily, weekly, and monthly.

 5. Work On Weekly, Monthly And Yearly Tasks

-There are blogging tasks that you need to do on a weekly basis, monthly basis and and some other tasks that you need to work on just once a year.
+There are blogging tasks that you need to do every week, monthly basis, and some other tasks that you need to work on just once a year.

 So for all those tasks, set a time block in your daily blog routine.
 Some of these tasks include scheduling posts on social media.